Residential Learning Communities

 Certain communities are sponsored by academic colleges on campus.
 The Monfort College of Business, CUMBRES and Performing and Visuals Arts are examples of communities that have specific locations within the residence halls.
 If you have selected a residential learning community on your housing contract and your major matches that community, you will be assigned into a room by our Assignments Coordinator in the Housing office.
-In March, you will be able to log into the Housing website and view your room assignment and any roommate information.
+Once you are assigned to a space, you will be able to log into the Housing website and view your room assignment and any roommate information.

 Assignments are made on a first come, first serve basis.
 Changes occur throughout the summer, so if you didn't get admitted into the community that you were interested in - let us know you're still interested by e-mailing us at firstname.lastname@example.org.

 Contact us via e-mail at email@example.com or call us at 970-351-2721.